aya-94/weather-site/README.md

 A JS project using HTML, CSS & JS.

-In this project i used API to recive weather data by location or city written in input field.
+In this project I used API to recive weather data by location or a city written in input field.

 Link to watch => https://aya-94.github.io/weather-site/